-20 Best Apps for Samsung Galaxy J7 Prime
+20 Best Apps for Samsung Galaxy J7 Prime - Androidcure

 17. Avast – Mobile Security & Antivirus

-Avast helps in protecting your phone against any virus, malware etc. It also sends you notifications when you are trying to install any phishing app or ad on your phone.
-It also helps you in boosting your wifi speed and you can also scan any wifi network before getting connected to it to ensure that it’s a safe an genuine network.
+Avast helps in protecting your phone against any virus, malware, etc. It also sends you notifications when you are trying to install any phishing app or ad on your phone.
+It also helps you in boosting your wifi speed and you can also scan any wifi network before getting connected to it to ensure that it’s a safe and genuine network.

-It also has a charging booster, RAM booster, firewall, Junk cleaner and much more.
-If you have been looking for security solution for you Samsung Galaxy phones, the this app should work for you.
-It got almost all feature that keep an Android phone secure, and well maintained.
+It also has a charging booster, RAM booster, firewall, Junk cleaner, and much more.
+If you have been looking for a security solution for your Samsung Galaxy phones, this app should work for you.
+It got almost all features that keeps an Android phone secure and well maintained.

 18. Go Backup & Restore

 This might come in very handy at the time when your phone has encountered an issue and it needs a reset.
 At that time, if you don’t already have your data backups yet, then you could lose all your data.
-But this when comes into the picture, there is no such issue.
-It helps you backing up your system settings, app data, messages, any files on your phone etc.
+But this when it comes into the picture, there is no such issue.
+It helps you back up your system settings, app data, messages, any files on your phone, etc.

 Though there many other applications available for Galaxy J7 Prime users over Google Playstore, however, Go Backup & Restore application has been most trusted in all.